Pyrrhu5/pipes-and-paper-enhanced/README.md

 Copies pen strokes, not the contents of the screen, but that's fine for live-sharing sketches.

-Tested on Linux, Mac probably works fine, with the ReMarkable 2.
+Support:

+- Tested on Linux
+- Mac works fine
+- ReMarkable 2
+- Might work for the ReMarkable 1 (untested)

 ![screenshot](images/screenshot.jpg)